 A UNIX signal, a rudimentary form of IPC, is used to notify a process of an event.
 A signal is generated when the event first occurs and delivered when the process takes an action on that signal.
 A signal is pending when generated but not yet delivered.
 Signals, also called software interrupts, generally occur asynchronously.

 A signal can be sent:

-- by one process to another, including itself (in the latter case it is synchronous) - by the kernel to a process sends a signal sig to the process pid.
-A process sends a signal to itself with raise(int sig);
+- by one process to another, including itself (in the latter case it is synchronous) - by the kernel to a process kill(int pid, int sig);